AlayaNetwork/alaya-devdocs/website/docs/Samurai_user_manual.md

 ## Note

-Samurai is a browser plug-in wallet modified based on MetaMask's version 8.0.10, which is mainly adapted to the Alaya network and PlatON network.
+Samurai is a browser plug-in wallet modified based on MetaMask's open source code version 8.0.10, which is mainly adapted to the Alaya network and PlatON network.
 Due to some bugs in the official MetaMask itself.
 Please pay attention when using Samurai:

 * **Do not click the edit button to edit transaction related information on the transaction confirmation page**.
 * **On the transaction confirmation page, please make sure that the receiving address is correct before clicking the confirm button**.